scriptrdotio/azure-servicebus/azure/servicebus/README.md

 ```
 var msgObject = queue.readMessage(); // this removes the message from the queue
 ```
-You can also do a *non-destructive* read (i.e. keep the message in the queue), using the queue.readLock() method
+You can also do a *non-destructive* read (i.e. keep the message in the queue), using the queue.readLockMessage() method
 ```
 var msgObjectStillInQueue = queue.readLockMessage ();
 ```